 COLLABORATIONS AND MORE

 SUN68 has a new home in Milan: a brand new showroom in via Giovanni Rotondi, renovated together with CP Architetti.
-But the brand’s team are anything but homebodies: SUN68 has teamed up with Bigrock creative school for their exciting tour discovering America, from Salt Lake City to San Francisco, posting pictures and videos of the ‘BigTour’ on SUN68 the SUN68’s brand’s Instagram.
+But the brand’s team are anything but homebodies: SUN68 has teamed up with Bigrock creative school for their exciting tour discovering America, from Salt Lake City to San Francisco, posting pictures and videos of the ‘BigTour’ on SUN68’s Instagram.
 Finally, as the Main Sponsor of the new edition of the Treviso Comic Book Festival, SUN68 is teaming up with four young illustrators who will reinterpret the label’s Fall-Winter sneakers.

 www.sun68.com